mrf345/flask_datepicker/README.md

-# flask_datepicker
+<h1 align='center'> flask_datepicker </h1>
-### A [Flask][a29e93c5] extension for [Jquery-ui javascript date picker][3dec2ee7], it makes adding and customizing multiple date pickers simpler and less time consuming.
+<h3 align='center'>A Flask extension for Jquery-ui date picker, it makes adding and customizing multiple date pickers simpler and less time consuming.</h3>

-  [a29e93c5]: http://flask.pocoo.org/ "Flask website"
-  [3dec2ee7]: https://jqueryui.com/datepicker/ "Jquery-ui datepicker"

 ## Install it :
 #### - With pip